StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/kubernetes_install.md

 ## Automatic Kubernetes support

 StackState has built-in support for Kubernetes by means of the [Kubernetes StackPack](../../../stackpacks/integrations/kubernetes.md).
-To get started quickly, the StackState installation can automate installation of this StackPack and the required agent for the cluster that StackState itself will be installed on.
-This isn't required and can always be done later from the StackPacks page of the StackState UI for StackState's cluster or any other Kuberenetes cluster.
+The StackState installation can automate installation of this StackPack and the required agent for the cluster that StackState itself will be installed on.
+This isn't required and can always be done later from the StackPacks page of the StackState UI for StackState's cluster or any other Kubernetes cluster.

 The only required information is a name for the Kubernetes cluster that will distinguish it from the other Kubernetes clusters monitored by StackState.
 A good choice usually is the same name that is used in the kube context configuration.
 This will then automatically install the StackPack and install a Daemonset for the agent and a deployment for the so-called cluster agent.
 For the full details, read the [Kubernetes StackPack](../../../stackpacks/integrations/kubernetes.md) page.